khetho/adventistcommons.org/README.md

 All resources on AdventistCommons.org are licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nd/4.0/) (CC BY-ND 4.0).

-The CC BY-ND 4.0 license gives you permission to download, print, distribute, and sell our products without obtaining permission from AdventistCommons.org.
+The CC BY-ND 4.0 license gives you permission to download, print, distribute, and sell our products without obtaining permission from AdventistCommons.org or the original publisher.
 You may not use our products to create derivative works of our products.
 If you remix, transform, or build upon the material, you are legally prohibited to distribute and sell the modified material.

 The code included in this repository is copyright protected.
 It may not be reproduced, distributed, or used to create derivative works.